motorcycle 101 guides

 7. South Carolina Motorcycle Equipment Requirements

 In the interest of keeping your motorcycle in the best shape possible, you should make it a point to conduct equipment and safety inspections whenever possible.
 If it has been a month since the last inspection or you are about to head out on a trip, these are the best opportunities to look over the primary components.
-If the machinery has become worn down or is in need of repair, it is best to do it when you are still in your garage or close to a local mechanic.
+If the machinery has become worn down or requires repair, it is best to do it when you are still in your garage or close to a local mechanic.

 • Horn